1. Purpose of procedures

 - Once approved, Governance and Risk Management will record documents in the University’s Policy Repository, which then updates nightly to the University’s Policy and Procedures webpage.

-- Advise relevant stakeholders of the approved policy/procedure and the impact including any publications and information available
+- Advise relevant stakeholders of the approved policy/procedure and the impact including any publications and information available – this is to be undertaken by the Designated Officer.

-- Communicate and implement the policy as per communication/implementation plan
+- Communicate and implement the policy as per communication/implementation plan – this is to be undertaken by the Designated / Responsible Executive Member.

 - Follow up regarding implementation of the policy/procedure by stakeholders

-- Undertake any review process as required.
+- Undertake a comprehensive review process at least every five years, or more frequently as required.

 - If a new policy/procedure or amendments are required, commence step (a) Assess